MsituGuard-Sigma/MsituGuard/README.md

 ### 📱 Environmental Reporting
 - Report environmental issues with photos
-- Track your reports and see community impact
-- Organizations can verify and respond to reports
+- Report the Environmental issues anonymously
+- Organizations will see the report on their dashboard and take an action.
+The organization wont know who reported the issue coz of anonymity and security

 ### 📊 Track Your Impact
+- Get species recommendations, Plant your trees
-- Register your tree planting activities
+- Register the tree species you decided to plant
 - View your environmental contributions
 - Earn points and badges for verified actions